 One of the most common problems in established gardens is the crimping of pipes by tree roots.
 Sometimes this is due to pipes that have not been trenched correctly, but for the most part it is because the commonly used low-density (LDPE) pipe and fittings are too weak to handle the pressures of a large tree's root system.
 Sometimes - depending on where in the pipe this problem has occurred - crimped pipes can lead to burst pipes, because there is no longer any release of pressure via the sprinklers.

-If you find that one half of your garden’s sprinklers are working fine, but the others are only trickling water, then this might be the problem.
-Troubleshooting it can be straight forward, provided you have access to the pipe on both sides of the tree.
+If you find that one half of your garden's sprinklers is working, but the other half is only trickling water, then this might be the problem.
+Troubleshooting it can be simple, provided you have access to the pipe on both sides of the tree.

 Below is a test we conducted on two LDPE pipes that had been laid in the same trench: